Sorry, Not Sorry: Why We’re So Bad At Apologizing (And How To Get Better)

 Now that we’re in September, we’re approaching Yom Kippur, the holiest day in the Jewish calendar.
 At its core, it’s a holiday about apologies.

 To focus the holiest day on making amends is saying something.
-And the reason for this is that, in Jewish thought, repairing relationships - with other people and with God – is of the utmost importance.
-The practice of atonement is called “teshuvah,” which means “return:” you’re supposed to return to your best self and to living with the right values.
+And the reason for this is that, in Jewish thought, repairing relationships is of the utmost importance.
+The practice of atonement is called “teshuvah,” which means “return:” you’re supposed to return to your best self and your values.
 And it’s only possible by acknowledging where you’ve gone off-course and making amends to those you’ve hurt.

 Whether or not you observe Yom Kippur, there’s something universal about the idea that unresolved rifts weigh us down.
-Leaving things to the healing powers of time instead of to repair is better than nothing but creates scar tissue that leaves a relationship a little less authentic, a little less pure.
+Leaving things to the healing powers of time instead of active repair is better than nothing, but it creates scar tissue in the relationship.
+I certainly do my share of letting things “heal on their own,” but my strongest relationships are those where we’ve talked things through and “returned” to the foundations of our relationship.

 Ask yourself